Back to Portfolio

 Deep Risk Analysis

-In the bear case, AI CapEx spending slows by 30-40% in 2027-2028 as hyperscalers face margin pressure. xAI restructures and renegotiates the Stateline JV at lower rates.
-Environmental regulations tighten, requiring additional emissions control spending.
-Competition from Halliburton, Liberty, and utility companies compresses margins.
-Solaris is left with $1.5B+ in debt on assets generating $300M EBITDA instead of $600M+.
-Stock retreats to $15-20 (5-7x distressed EBITDA).
+AI CapEx slows 30-40% in 2027-2028. xAI restructures and renegotiates the Stateline JV.
+Environmental regulations tighten.
+Competition from Halliburton, Liberty, Williams compresses margins.
+Solaris left with $1.5B+ debt on assets generating $300M EBITDA instead of $600M+.
+Convertibles convert at depressed prices, further diluting per-share economics.
+Stock retreats to $12-18 (5-7x distressed EBITDA).

 Phase 2: Financial Analysis